 Counties are required to develop Three-Year MHSA Program and Expenditure plans, in collaboration with stakeholders, to determine priorities and direction for MHSA funding allocations and programs.
 Every three years, counties must develop a Three-Year Plan which outlines priorities for MHSA funding over the following three fiscal years.
-This Three Year Plan outlines Nevada County Behavioral Health's priorities for Fiscal Year 2023/24, Fiscal Year 2024/25, and Fiscal Year 2025/26.
+Each year, counties must provide an update to the Three-Year Plan which highlights any significant changes from the Three-Year plan or from previous years' programming.
+The Fiscal Year 2020/2021 Annual Plan Update outlines updates to the FY 2020/2021 through 2022/2023 Three-Year MHSA Plan.
 Budgets and program plans are estimates based on current information, and amendments and annual plan updates will be issued throughout the plan period.
 The plan and its priorities are based on the needs identified by the department and the community through the mental health needs assessment and planning process, as outlined in the Community Planning Process section.